 Amazon Prime has been SO worth it for us because of Subscribe & Save.
 I have ordered multiple other items at better prices than my local grocery or big box store with 2-day free shipping.

-It’s hard to beat, though I still do use my Target REDCard for select other items because it offers similar benefits (you can read about why I love it here).
+It’s hard to beat, though I still do use my Target REDCard for select other items because it offers similar benefits.
 I have yet to try Target’s Subscription service.

 I realize that the $119 initial cost for Prime is tough to swallow when you’re on a budget, which is why I delayed so long.
 You can sign up for their FREE 30-day trial to try it out.
 I plan on setting up a fund for it, so I have the money ready to go at renewal time.